Beanalby/bean-unity3d-webgl/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Bean's Unity3d WebGL manager allows you to upload and manage your WebGL builds of Unity3d projects to Wordpress.
+Bean's Unity3d WebGL Manager allows you to upload and manage your WebGL builds of Unity3d projects to Wordpress.

 == Description ==